Wikidepia/indonesian-tts/README.md

-# Indonesian TTS
+# Indonesian TTS using Coqui TTS

-Indonesian TTS using Coqui TTS.
 Models are available in [Releases](https://github.com/Wikidepia/indonesian-tts/releases/) tab.

 **DO NOT USE FOR COMMERCIAL PURPOSES!**